majn/telegram-purple/README.md

 Build
 -----

-Below, you will find instructions on how to build the libpurple protocol plugin.
+Below, you will find the instructions for how to build the libpurple protocol plugin.
 If you just want to use the plugin in Adium, [download the precompiled packages here.](https://github.com/majn/telegram-purple/releases).

 #### 1. Clone